Pyenb/Lenovo_NAS_reflash_guide/README.md

 - The Lenovo LifeLine Imager is a Windows-only tool.
 - The used USB needs to be formatted as FAT32!
 Otherwise, the NAS won't recognize it.
+- Sometimes the USB creator tool doesn't properly move the firmware files to the USB.
+If you encounter issues, try rerunning the tool.
+I am currently looking for a way to manually create the USB drive.

 ## Background Information